sukria/myhomepage/liteblog/articles/dev/bash-aliases-to-manage-git-flow-feature-branches-seamlessly/content.md

 }
 </code></pre>

-To use this function, simply call it with the feature name:
+To use this function, simply call it with the feature name (note that I've added an alias <code>gfs</code> that points to that function, as we'll see in the end of this article):

 <pre><code class="bash">gfs feature-name</code></pre>